 Nick also proactively utilized Twitter to garner a speaker for the Curry College student chapter of Society of Professional Journalists, a group of which he's a member.

 That speaker just happened to be Peter King, Sports Illustrated's widely-recognized columnist and author of the weekly NFL blog, Monday Morning Quarterback.
 Nick sent King a tweet and asked him if he'd like to come speak to SPJ students and the campus community.

 "Within 10 minutes, I had a direct message from Peter King.
 He told me to email him more information and that he would be glad to do it."

-When he isn't lining up famous sports writers to come to Curry, Nick is busy playing and captaining intramural sports on campus, serving as the online editor for the school newspaper/website (The Currier Times / CurrierTimes.net), as well as juggling a heavy academic course load.
+When he wasn't lining up famous sports writers to come to Curry, Nick was busy playing and captaining intramural sports on campus, serving as the online editor for the school newspaper/website (The Currier Times / CurrierTimes.net), as well as juggling a heavy academic course load.

-He's done it all while thus far maintaining a 3.7 GPA in the unique and challenging Communication Scholars program.
+He did it all while maintaining a 3.7 GPA in the unique and challenging Communication Scholars program.

 "The first three semesters I took classes with 12 COM Scholars, and one was an internship class [a pre-requisite] with Communication Professor Robert MacNeil, which was a huge help in getting future internships."

 "The communication professors here have so many different connections in the field."